BioBoost/object-oriented-programming-using-java/starting_with_javafx/basic_event_handling.md

 }
 ```

 For this we first need to register a button handler for the `createPlayer` button, where `createPlayer` is the id of the button.
 This is achieved my opening the FXML file in Scene Builder, selecting the button and setting the method name at `Code => On Action` in the Inspector panel as shown below.
 Take for example a handler name `createPlayerHandler`.
+In the same panel you can set the id of the Node.

 ![Registering a Button Handler](img/registering_a_button_handler.png)